 Do you love getting out on the deck or in the yard and firing up the grill?
 You are not alone.
 In the U.S. grill sales account for about 1.5 billion dollars per year and the industry is growing.

 Grilling can take place on a propane grill or charcoal grill and all kinds proteins, vegetables and even fruit can be grilled.
 Burgers and hot dogs might be expected, but grilling technique can be applied to so much more – even when following the low FODMAP diet.
-(PS: We have a Grilled Pizza recipe coming soon).
+(PS: We have a Grilled Pizza recipe too!).

 No matter what kind of grill you are using you can grill using high(er) heat, often referred to as direct heat, or low(er) heat, either direct or as indirect heat.
 And of course, if you are using a propane grill those dials make it very easy to cook over low, medium or high heat depending on what you are cooking and the results you want.